Oocyte cryopreservation: Success rates

 Early work investigating the percentage of transferred cycles showed lower frozen cycles compared with fresh cycles (approx. 30% and 50%).
 More recent studies show "fertilization and pregnancy rates are similar to IVF/ICSI (in vitro fertilization/intracytoplasmic sperm injection) with fresh oocytes when [both] vitrified and warmed oocytes are used as part of IVF/ICSI".
 These studies were completed mostly in young patients.

 In a 2013 meta-analysis of more than 2,200 cycles using frozen eggs, scientists found the probability of having a live birth after three cycles was 31.5% for women who froze their eggs at age 25, 25.9% at age 30, 19.3% at age 35, and 14.8% at age 40.

 Studies have shown that the rate of birth defects and chromosomal defects when using cryopreserved oocytes is consistent with that of natural conception.
 According to a review, which included 936 live births between 1986 and 2008 in the United States obtained from 58 cryopreservation studies, the incidence of major structural congenital anomalies was 1.3%.
 There were no significant differences compared to naturally-conceived infants.
 Studies have been undertaken by the National Institute For Health and Care Excellence, determining that although there is insufficient data for the ideal number of oocytes required for a reasonable pregnancy rate, an estimate based on mathematical models predicted that yielding approximately 20 oocytes is required to achieve a 75% chance of pregnancy in women younger than 38 years old.

 Recent modifications in the protocol regarding cryoprotectant composition, temperature, and storage methods have had a large impact on the technology, and while it is still considered an experimental procedure, it is quickly becoming an option for women.
+High security sperm straws are widely used in accredited andrology laboratories and IVF clinics for sperm cryopreservation, providing a sterile sealed environment with full patient identification and traceability throughout storage.

 Slow freezing traditionally has been the most commonly used method to cryopreserve oocytes and is the method that has resulted in the most babies born from frozen oocytes worldwide.
 Ultra-rapid freezing or vitrification represents a potential alternative freezing method.